Estimated Read Time: 4 Minutes

 But even in this extreme example, when the switch gets flipped there still might still be hundreds of other things that are wrong or less than ideal and contributing to your overall low ranking and performance.
 By flipping that one switch, you will have effectively given search engines permission to index your site, but it doesn’t necessarily mean you’ll move on rank for the terms that are most important to your business.
 Nor does it mean you’ll convince people to pick up the phone and call you.

 I wish I could tell you SEO was quick and easy but it’s not.
 The most common scenario is a website with a long list of shortcomings that need to be addressed in order to improve its performance and rankings.
 Shortcomings usually include things like:

-- creating content that is relevant and helpful, content that uses the same language as your peers, prospects, and customers while, at the same time, helping them do the thing they need to do.
+- creating content that is relevant and helpful, content that uses the same language as your search audience while, at the same time, helping them do the thing they need to do.

 There are rarely easy answers.
 SEO is a long, slow process.

 There are definitely some things you can do to help yourself.
 The best thing you can do is to start blogging.
 I wrote a post about “why blog”, but ultimately it’s about putting the content your audience is searching for on your website and making sure it is relevant and helpful.
 Done well, your content will earn the trust and confidence of your audience, drive repeat traffic, and also earn you some of the signals Google uses to decide who ranks well in search results.